Taka Michinoku: Kaientai Dojo (2002–2019)

 Michinoku teamed up with Taishi Takizawa in K-DOJO Tag League 2010 and reached the final before being eliminated by Daigoro Kashiwa and Kengo Mashimo and would lose to Kengo Mashimo again in Strongest-K 2010.
 Michinoku would be part of multiple number one contendorship matches for the Strongest-K Championship and also participated in Strongest-K tournament 2011 but lost all.
 Michinoku and Quiet Storm took on Ryuichi Sekine & Saburo Inematsu in a match for the Strongest-K Tag Team Championship and lost.
 Michinoku teamed with Kengo Mashimo to become the Strongest-K Tag Team Champions and would go on to win the K-DOJO Tag League 2012.
 Michinoku and Kengo teamed with Isami Kodaka to become the Chiba 6 Man Tag Team Champions.
 They would lose the Strongest-K Tag Team Championship to Saburo Inematsu and Yuji Hino.
 He would lose to Taishi Takizawa in the semifinal of Kaio Tournament.
 On October 14, 2012, Michinoku celebrated his twentieth anniversary in professional wrestling with a six-man tag team match, where he, Cima and Funaki were defeated by Minoru Suzuki, Nosawa Rongai and Taichi.
 On April 14, 2013, Michinoku defeated Yuki Sato to win the UWA World Middleweight Championship for the first time.
 On May 11, he defeated Nanjyo Hayato in a title vs. title match to also win the Independent World Junior Heavyweight Championship for the third time.
 Michinoku lost the UWA title to Ryuichi Sekine on August 11.
 On November 10, he once again became a double champion, when he and Kaji Tomato defeated Kazma Sakamoto and Kengo Mashimo for the Strongest-K Tag Team Championship.
 They, however, lost the title to Hiroshi Fukuda and Shiori Asahi just six days later.
 Michinoku and Tomato regained the title from Fukuda and Asahi on January 26, 2014.
 On March 2, Michinoku and Tomato lost the title to Hiroki and Yuji Hino.
 On September 6, Michinoku lost the Independent World Junior Heavyweight Championship to Teppei in his seventeenth title defense.
 On July 12, 2015, Michinoku won the Strongest-K Tag Team Championship alongside Men's Teioh.

-In November 2018, it was revealed Michinoku had an extra-marital relationship of 8 years with a woman.
-After this scandal, K-Dojo fired Michinoku from the administration and a one-year payment suspension.
-On January 22, 2019, Michinoku also left the promotion, working as a freelancer.
+In November 2018, it was revealed Michinoku had maintained an extramarital relationship with a woman for eight years, prompting K-Dojo to fire him and enforce a one-year payment suspension.
+On January 22, 2019, he left the promotion to work as a freelancer.